-Participants.
-Families visiting Children's Discovery Museum in San Jose, CA were invited to participate in this study.1 Nineteen children were excluded whose parents indicated that they were exposed to English less than 75% of the time.
+Families visiting the Children's Discovery Museum (CDM) of San Jose, CA were invited to participate in this study.1

+Nineteen children were excluded whose parents indicated that they were exposed to English less than 75% of the time.
 Twenty-seven children were excluded for being outside the target age range (between two and five years old).
 One child was excluded for poor attentiveness during the initial calibration phase.
 Five children were excluded due to technical problems during the calibration phase.
-This resulted in a sample of 93 children, 30 two-year-olds (mean age = 2;5, range = 2;0-2;11, 18 female), 34 three-year-olds (mean age = 3;6, range = 3;0-3;11, 14 female), and 29 four-year-olds (mean age = 4;6, range = 4;0-4;11, 14 female).
+This resulted in a sample of 93 children, 30 two-year-olds (mean age = 2;5, range = 2;0-2;11, 18 female), 34 three-year-olds (mean age = 3;6, range = 4;0-4;11, 14 female).
 In exchange for participation, children were given a sticker and a certificate.